 ’I Wish I Was Never Diagnosed’: Understanding the Regret

-This sentiment is usually not about the autism itself, but about the grief of realization.
-When you realize how much energy you spent trying to fix something that wasn’t broken, it can be devastating.
-You may look back at years of exhaustion and wonder what you could have achieved if you hadn’t been fighting your own neurology.
+This sentiment usually is not about the autism itself.
+It is about the grief of realization.
+When you see how much energy you spent trying to fix something that was not broken, it can be devastating.

 Dealing with Internalized Ableism